Local Content: Senate Flays NCDMB over $10bn Gas Project

-The Senate Committee on Local Content on Wednesday, accused the management of the Nigerian Content Development and Monitoring Board of alleged breach of local content laws.
+The Senate Committee on Local Content yesterday accused the management of the Nigerian Content Development and Monitoring Board (NCDMB)of alleged breach of local content laws.

 The panel accused the board of alleged dereliction of duty in its supervision of the $10bn Train 7 gas project being executed by SAIPEM.